Where we came from

 That's why we at Arcam have spent many years training our dealers to appreciate the importance of a great demonstration, fully able to show off their integration, installation and calibration skills.
 Few people would consider installing their own house-wiring or heating – instead, we leave it to the professionals –, but when it comes to audio systems many do a spot of hi-fi DIY and fail to get the performance that they have paid for.

 Arcam knows its products have the potential to thrill, but we know that achieving that aim is as much about where you buy as what you buy.
 Our highly-trained dealers can not only help you explore the abilities of our products, but ensure they perform to their full capability in your home.

 Where we're going

-Hi-fi and home cinema systems are evolving at an alarming rate, and we – and our dealers – are here to help you keep up to speed with the latest developments, and make sure you make the right decisions.
+Hi-fi and home cinema systems are always evolving, and we – and our dealers – are here to help you keep up to speed with the latest developments, and make sure you make the right decisions.